-The Upper-income Middle-class group customer contributes 11% segment share in Tata Motors SUV Sales in 2020 as per ACG Customer Analytics Report 2021.
+The Upper-income Middle-class group customer contributed 11% segment share in Tata Motors SUV Sales in 2020 as per ACG Customer Analytics Report 2021.

 Current Scenario of Tata’s Product portfolio, and Position:

-Each of these newly launched cars & SUVs within these segments is targeting a different group of income group, Lifestyle, Age, and some are focused on family, some are focused on sporty, etc.
+Each of these newly launched cars and SUVs within these segments is targeting a different group of income Group, Lifestyle, Age, and some are focused on family, some are focused on sporty, etc.

 Tata Motor’s main point of difference within this group of competitors is its commitment to functional “Made in India” design at a relatively affordable price like Tata Harrier, Tata Nexon, Tata Tigor.
 Another reason is the aggressive sales team from dealers.

-We have surveyed to know “why do you buy a Tata”?
-In most of the answers, that Model name supports the corporate brand Tata, like People, love “Tata Harrier” design, Style, size, and features.
+We have surveyed to know “Why do you buy a Tata”?
+In most of the answers, the Model name supports the corporate brand Tata, like People, who love “Tata Harrier” design, Style, size, and features.
 As per our Survey, 67% of customers changed their steering from other brands to Tata Harrier.

 Tata Punch launched Impact Analysis: